Dimitri: No, that makes too much sense. Actually, I gave her a dagger! You should have seen the look on her face!

 [Twilight blushes and backs away with the present she had for Spike — obviously another book, gift wrapped]

-Although she is the spirit of generosity, Rarity still has occasional difficulty with this, tending towards type 1 version of this trope; when she's apologizing to Sweetie Belle for getting angry at her in "Sisterhooves Social", she suggests a trip to the spa, something Rarity herself would very much enjoy, but something that Sweetie Belle probably couldn't care less about.
+- Although she is the spirit of generosity, Rarity still has occasional difficulty with this, tending towards type 1 version of this trope; when she's apologizing to Sweetie Belle for getting angry at her in "Sisterhooves Social", she suggests a trip to the spa, something Rarity herself would very much enjoy, but something that Sweetie Belle probably couldn't care less about.
 Naturally, all the other ponies start laughing their heads off at the suggestion.

-The Simpsons, "Life on the Fast Lane": Homer was notorious for giving Marge gifts that she would never use and he would then 'borrow' for his own use.
+- "Life on the Fast Lane": Homer was notorious for giving Marge gifts that she would never use and he would then 'borrow' for his own use.
 It was quite obvious that he was just buying these things for himself.
 Marge finally had enough when he bought her a customized bowling ball with the name "Homer" painted on it.
 To teach him a lesson, she decides to learn bowling and uses the ball herself.

-On Strawberry Shortcake Berry Bitty Adventures: Blueberry gives Lemon a gift of a book that she'd like but Lemon would not.
+- On Strawberry Shortcake Berry Bitty Adventures: Blueberry gives Lemon a gift of a book that she'd like but Lemon would not.
 Blueberry liked this gift so much that she had to remind herself it was a gift for a friend rather than keeping it for herself.
 Lemon doesn't care for it and regifts the book which starts a pattern of regifting because nobody wants it, and Blueberry, realizing her mistake, goes back and gives Lemon a book she actually would like.